zhangyumingsh/kernel-rk/Documentation/kbuild/makefiles.rst

 Two steps are required in order to use a host executable.

 The first step is to tell kbuild that a host program exists.
-This is done utilising the variable hostprogs-y.
+This is done utilising the variable "hostprogs".

 The second step is to add an explicit dependency to the executable.
 This can be done in two ways.
-Either add the dependency in a rule, or utilise the variable $(always).
+Either add the dependency in a rule, or utilise the variable "always-y".
 Both possibilities are described in the following.

 4.1 Simple Host Program